amilkar-lopez/amilkar-lopez/README.md

 ---
 ### :man_technologist: About Me :
 I am a Software Test Engineer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Bolivia.
-- :telescope: I’m working as a Staff Manual Test Engineer Contractor and contributing to projects both in Vancouver Canada remotely.
+- :telescope: I’m working as a Staff Manual Test Engineer Contractor and contributing to projects in Vancouver Canada remotely.

 - :seedling: Mentoring the new generations of Test Engineers in New Zealand through <a href="https://devacademy.co.nz/testing-automation-essentials/">DevAcademy Aotearoa</a>